Muhammad Ali Chamseddine: Relation with poetry

 Chamseddine was once asked in an interview with al-Quds newspaper about his view on the role of poetry in the current times.
 He answered by saying: “poetry has a lot of roles yet no roles, Poetry is used for celebration, entertainment, appreciating beauty, activating one’s imagination, awakening one’s soul, enjoying music, chanting, expressing the meaning of freedom, questioning existence and inexistence, satisfying one’s soul, describing pain, and countless other roles.”
-Chamseddine believes that poetry will never die despite all the rising arts: short stories, novels, cinema, theater, etc. He is certain that it will keep its mark as the mother of the Arabic language.
-In another interview between Chamseddine and the poet Zahi Wehbe, Chamseddine described poetry as chanting in the face of fear and weakness.
-Poetry is the search for meanings and explanations in the vast world surrounding us using words and rhythms.

 Published works and accomplishments

 Before writing his first collection of poems he used to write hundreds of poems and hide them as he was anxious and suspicious.
 In 1974, Chamseddine introduced his first collection of poems ’’Qasa’id moharaba 'ila habibati asya’’ in “Al-Marbad” the fourth Arabic poetry in Basra, Iraq.
 Several famous Arabic poets attended the event including Nizar Qabbani, Mahmoud Darwish, Saadi Youssef, and Muhammad Mahdi al-Jawahiri.
 His poetry collection was considered one of the best in the festival as it caught the attention of Suhail Idris, who was an attendant that helped him in printing his first edition in “Dar Al Adab” Beirut.
 This collection ’’Qasa’id moharaba 'ila habibati asya was very successful and renowned.